Should You Visit Avignon? Here Are 10 Beautiful Reasons

 Aigues-Mortes

-The abbey’s lavender field is one of the places in the South of France that is hardest not to photograph.
-The view is just pure magic!
+Among the villages in the South of France, Gordes is closest to the world’s most Instagrammed abbey, the Senanque Abbey.
+The abbey’s lavender field is one of those places in the South of France that’s simply too beautiful not to photograph.
+The view is nothing short of magical!

 France, Gordes